Chestnuts with Grappa Syrup with Lemon and Cinnamon

 Tips and Variations

-You can use either boiled or oven-roasted chestnuts.
+You can use either boiled or oven-baked chestnuts.

-The syrup can also be flavored with orange peels and the grappa can be replaced with rum, cognac, or brandy.
+The syrup can also be flavored with orange zest and you can replace grappa with rum, cognac, or brandy.

 The chestnuts keep for over six months.

-Once opened, keep the jar in the fridge for a few days and consume!
+Once opened, store the jar in the fridge for a few days and enjoy!

 Author image